JuliaHEP/UnROOT.jl/paper/paper.md

 Threads.@threads for event in mytree # multi-threading
     # ...
 Operate on event
 end

+mytree.Muon_pt # whole column as a lazy vector of vectors
 ```

 The `LazyTree` is designed as `<: AbstractArray` which makes it compose well with
-the rest of Julia ecosystem.
+the rest of the Julia ecosystem.
 For example, syntactic loop fusion [^1] "just works",
 and it works with Query-style tabular manipulation provided by packages like `Query.jl`
 without any additional code support.